Police officers carrying boxes and searching residences during a dawn raid in Son Banya

 Major raid in Son Banya: Arrest of the alleged drug boss — and then?

-Early morning, helicopter, apartment searches: In a major operation in Son Banya an alleged mastermind of the drug trade was arrested.
+Early morning, helicopters, apartment searches: In a major operation in Son Banya an alleged mastermind of the drug trade was arrested.
 The arrest is a step — but will it hit the system or merely patch a gap?

 Early morning, heavy police presence: A neighborhood in a state of emergency